You can intentionally use two distinct perspectives to skyrocket your happiness and minimize your angst on a day-to-day basis.

 First, some clues about how to associate and dissociate:

-• Allow yourself to get emotionally involved in whatever is going on in and around you.
+• Allow yourself to get emotionally involved.

-• Express your experience to others.
+• Express your experience.

 • Pretend you are a neutral party.